tasmota/docs/docs/Scripting-Language.md

   specifies countdown timers, if >0 they are decremented in seconds until zero is reached. see example below
   `i:vname`
   specifies auto increment counters if =0 (in seconds)
+  `g:vname`
+  specifies global variable which is linked to all gloabl variables with the same defintion on all devices in the homenet. when a variable is updated in one device it is instantly updated in all other devices. if a section >G exists it is executed when a variable is updated from another device
   `m:vname`
    specifies a median filter variable with 5 entries (for elimination of outliers)
   `M:vname`